WanderingSpaceThinker/nonexistence/_posts/2021-03-14-Water-pt1-the-boiling-point-was-a-lie.md

 The state of a substance depends on its pressure and temperature:
 > <ins>temperature:</ins> measure of the average velocity of particles (how agitated they are).
-* Hot temperature is similar to a punk mosh pit while cold temperature is more a tea dance... organized by slugs.
+* Hot temperature is similar to a punk mosh pit while cold temperature is more like a tea dance... organized by slugs.

 > <ins>pressure:</ins> measure of the velocity exchange between particles (how much they bump into each other).
 * The same examples work but you can also picture low pressure as a sparse mosh pit of an unpopular band and high pressure as a crowded *clumsy* slug tea dance.